 These paleo blueberry muffins are so amazing you will find yourself wanting more.
-They’re paleo-friendly, gluten-free and bake to be incredibly moist and packed with flavor.
+They are paleo-friendly, gluten-free, and bake to be incredibly moist and packed with flavor.

-As you may already know Paleo baking is harder than usual since we can’t use a lot of the traditional baking ingredients.
-This difficulty doesn’t mean you can’t make some excellent tasting baked goods.
+As you may already know, paleo baking is harder than usual since we cannot use a lot of the traditional baking ingredients.
+This difficulty does not mean it is impossible to make some excellent tasting baked goods.

 This muffin mixture will work in either a small or large muffin tray.
-Personally, I prefer smaller muffins rather than large.
+Personally, I prefer smaller muffins rather than large ones.
 Just make sure you either use muffin papers or grease the tray before distributing the mixture into the muffin tin.

-Paleo baked goods don’t tend to age very well, so I highly recommend that you eat these as fresh as possible.
+Paleo baked goods do not tend to age well, so I highly recommend that you eat these as fresh as possible.
 If they remain for more than a day, then they might start to become a bit dry.

-If you want to see how these blueberry muffins are done then be sure to check out the video, we have prepared below.
-Otherwise, there is a super easy to follow written recipe right underneath the video.
+If you want to see how to make these blueberry muffins, then be sure to check out the video below.
+Otherwise, there is an easy to follow written recipe right underneath the video.

 Paleo Blueberry Muffin Recipe

 Can't see the video?
 Support us by whitelisting us in your adblocker.

 - 2 Tbsp coconut oil, softened

 - 1 ½ cups almond flour